zepedroc/new-portfolio/roadMap.md

 ## Next Steps

-- Add simple loading state to the chat
-- Add markdown support to the chat
 - On chat page, start by making an introduction
 - Take care of contact form
 - Website favicon